Slideshow image

 Although the film industry seems to link the Revelation with sensational apocalyptic plots involving religious ‘nut jobs,’ that’s no reason to write it off.
 After all, Hollywood usually gets it wrong when it comes to Jesus.

-I argue that Revelation is neither irrelevant nor incomprehensible – although it can be difficult.
+I argue that the Revelation is neither irrelevant nor incomprehensible—although it can be difficult.

-In the Historical Backbone of the Bible, we are reading to learn the basics of God’s ‘Story.’
-That ‘Story’ would not be complete without the Revelation.
+In the Historical Backbone of the Bible (click to download), we are reading to learn the basics of God’s ‘Story.’
+Although the genre of Revelation is much more apocalyptic than historical narrative, the ‘Story’ would not be complete without it.

 The Revelation opens with these words (1:1-3 NIV):

-If our focus shifts to understanding Revelation as a map of future events, or a discourse on the activities of the “beast,” or the meaning of the plagues, we’re missing the point.
+If our focus shifts to understanding Revelation as a map of future events or a discourse on the activities of the “beast” or the meaning of the plagues, we are missing the point.
 Keep your attention on the activities of God and Jesus Christ.

 5. Your understanding of Jesus will be expanded.

-As you read through the Revelation, notice how Jesus Christ is described, and take it as an opportunity to reflect and worship.
+As you read through the Revelation, notice how Jesus Christ is described, and make it an opportunity to reflect and worship.

 6. Revelation must be seen from John’s perspective.

-Jesus commands John: “Write, therefore, what you have seen, what is now and what will take place later” (1:19).
+“Write, therefore, what you have seen, what is now and what will take place later.”

-The messages to the seven churches in chapters 2-3 are included in “what is now.”
-A substantial part of what follows is, to John, “what will take place later.”
+The messages to the seven churches in chapters 2-3 describe “what is now,” but they also contain promises to those who overcome and warnings to the unfaithful.
+To John, a substantial part of what follows is “what will take place later.”

-John most probably wrote the Revelation during the last years of the reign of Emperor Domitian (81-96 AD).
-Even before Domitian, Roman emperors required worship of themselves as a divine person.
-The refusal of Christians to participate in this emperor-worship often resulted in severe persecution.
+John most probably wrote the Revelation during the last years of Emperor Domitian’s reign (81-96 AD).
+Even before Domitian, Roman emperors demanded worship of themselves as divine persons.
+The refusal of Christians to participate in this emperor worship often resulted in severe persecution, even death.

 One theme of Revelation is the inevitable collision between ‘Empire’ and the Kingdom of God.
-‘Empire’ is exemplified by references to Babylon but includes all with imperial pretentions against the reign of God, including Rome, and, more recently, other manifestations such as Nazi Germany, Communist Russia, and even Capitalist America.
+‘Empire’ is exemplified by references to Babylon (and all succeeding empires) with its imperial pretensions against the reign of God.
+‘Empire’ includes the Roman Empire and, more recently, other manifestations such as the British Empire, Nazi Germany, Communist Russia, and Capitalist America.

 The message of Revelation is that God, not ‘Empire,’ is in control of history.
 God will ultimately triumph, and his people will be vindicated (e.g., 12:10-12).

-It is noteworthy how much correspondence there is between the first three chapters of Genesis and the last three chapters of Revelation.
+Subjects and themes introduced in the first three chapters of Genesis find corresponding resolutions in the last three chapters of Revelation.
 Here are a few to get you started:

 • a river (Gen. 2:10-14; Rev. 22:1-2);